badstreff/IndentToAllBrackets/README.md

 only works for parenthesis to '[' and '{' brackets/braces.
 This plugin is still in development so there may be various issues you can run into.

-The general idea is to indent arguments in a function call to the opening bracket so that:
+The general idea is to indent arguments in a tuple, list, or dictionary to the opening bracket so that:

 ```
-dict = {'a': 1, 'b': 2<enter>
+dict = {'a': 1, 'b': 2, <enter>
 ```

 aligns caret following way:

 ```
-dict = {'a': 1, 'b': 2
+dict = {'a': 1, 'b': 2,
         |
 ```